(for veterinary information only)

 HOW THIS MEDICATION IS USED

 Fenbendazole (often abbreviated “FBZ”) is used in both large and small animals.
 In dogs, it is useful against roundworms, hookworms, and the more difficult to treat whipworms.
 It is effective against the Taenia species of tapeworm but not against the Common tapeworm, Dipylidium caninum.
-It is also effective against Giardia (an intestinal protozoan which is contagious to both humans and pets) as well as several species of lungworm and even some flukes.
+It is also effective against Giardia (an intestinal protozoan which causes diarrhea) as well as several species of lungworm and even some flukes.

 When a pet has a chronic diarrhea and a cause cannot be found through testing, it is common to have the animal take fenbendazole for several days in a row as a general broad spectrum dewormer with the idea that most parasites of significance will be removed by such treatment even if they have escaped detection by testing.